hardoverflow/check-unifi/README.md

 Wireless Access Points.
 Monitor client usage, set custom traffic rules, and much more.

-This check plugin is written in Python and communicate with the Rest API of the controller.
+This check plugin is written in Python and communicate with the REST-API of the controller.
 It allows you to check the following things:

 * Health state of the controller (Network Application)